-Blake Shelton proves time and time again that he's one of the most loveable singers in country music.
+Blake Shelton proves time and time again that he's one of the most lovable singers in country music.
 Not only has he been one of the coaches on NBC's The Voice since day 1, but he has been open about his love story with pop singer Gwen Stefani.
-But as Mother's Day approaches, we can't help but swoon at how sweet he is with his mother, Dorothy Shackleford.
-Dorothy can not only say she's worked as a songwriter for her superstar son, but she helped turn one of his songs into a Hallmark Christmas movie.
+And we can't help but swoon at how sweet he is with his mother, Dorothy Shackleford.
+After raising a superstar son, Blake's mom actually worked as a songwriter for him—and even helped turn one of his songs into a Hallmark Christmas movie.

-Back in 2012, the country singer was working on his song "Time for Me to Come Home" for his upcoming holiday album Cheers, It's Christmas.
-He ended up getting some help from his mom Dorothy that took the song to places he probably never imagined.
+Back in 2012, the country singer was working on his country Christmas song "Time for Me to Come Home" for his upcoming holiday album Cheers, It's Christmas.
+He ended up getting some help from Dorothy that took the song to places he probably never imagined.

 "Blake was writing the song for his Christmas album and said he needed help with the second verse," Dorothy explained to Country Living.
 "So I came up with the second verse and that's how the song was born."